lucidrains/st-moe-pytorch/README.md

 ## Todo

 - [ ] add the router z-loss proposed in paper
+- [ ] add an entire sparse moe block, complete with rmsnorm + residual as well as the ability to specify a feedforward before or after for stability
 - [x] add the geglu expert with multiplicative gating

 ## Citations